laravel/docs/queues.md

     php artisan migrate

-Finally, don't forget to instruct application to use the `database` driver by updating the `QUEUE_CONNECTION` variable in your application's `.env` file:
+Finally, don't forget to instruct your application to use the `database` driver by updating the `QUEUE_CONNECTION` variable in your application's `.env` file:

     QUEUE_CONNECTION=database